Enroll-on-Wakeup: A First Comparative Study of Target Speech Extraction for Seamless Interaction in Real Noisy Human-Machine Dialogue Scenarios: Conclusion

 \section{Conclusion}

 This paper presents the first systematic study of TSE under the Enroll-on-Wakeup paradigm.
 Our evaluation across five real-world scenarios reveals a clear perceptual-recognition gap: while advanced TSE models, especially generative ones, can notably improve audio quality, they often fail in ASR performance.
 We show that current TSE systems fall short of ideal performance when limited to a one-second wake-up reference.
 Furthermore, while TTS helps reduce enrollment noise, the trade-off between speech perceptual and intelligibility remains a major bottleneck.
 These findings establish a key baseline and offer practical guidelines for building next-generation robust EoW-TSE systems for seamless human-machine interaction.
-The EoW-TSE audio samples and demos are available at https://yym-line.github.io/Yym-line/.